SolidRun

-SolidRun is an Israeli company producing embedded systems components, mainly mini computers, Single-board computers and computer-on-module devices.
-It is specially known for the CuBox family of mini-computers, and for producing motherboards and processing components such as the HummingBoard motherboard.
+SolidRun is an Israeli company producing and developing embedded and Networking systems components, mainly mini computers, Single-board computers, System-on-module, computer-on-module, Edge servers and Industrial PCs devices.
+It provides OEMs powerful application-ready compute and networking motherboards platforms based on open architecture to save time and lower infrastructure costs, such as the HummingBoard.

 Situated in Acre, Israel, SolidRun develops and manufactures products aimed both for the private entertainment sector, and for companies developing processor based products, notably components of "Internet of Things" technology systems.

-Within the scope of the IoT technology, SolidRun's mini computers are aimed to cover the intermediate sphere, between sensors and user devices, and between the larger network or Cloud framework.
-Within such a network, mini computers or system-on-module devices, act as mediators gathering and processing information from sensors or user devices and communicating with the network - this is also known as Edge computing.
+Within the scope of the Industrial IoT technology, SolidRun's products are aimed to cover the intermediate sphere, between sensors and user devices, and between the larger network or Cloud framework.
+Within such a network, industrial computers or system-on-module devices act as mediators gathering and processing information from sensors or user devices and communicating with the network - this is also known as Edge computing.

 History

 Three of SolidRun's MicroSOMs from the i.MX6, Intel Braswell & Marvell ARMADA product families.

-SolidRun was founded in 2010 by co-founders Rabeeh Khoury (formally an engineer at Marvell Technology Group) and Kossay Omary.
-The goal of SolidRun has been to develop, produce and market components aimed for integration with IoT systems.
+SolidRun was founded in 2010 by Rabeeh Khoury, formerly an engineer at Marvell Technology Group, and Kossay Omary.
+The company initially focused on developing compact embedded computing platforms and components for integration into Internet of Things (IoT) and embedded systems.

-The company today is situated in Acre in the Northern District of Israel, and headed by Dr. Atai Ziv (CEO).
+SolidRun is headquartered in Acre, Israel, and is led by CEO Dr. Atai Ziv.

-The major product development line aimed at the consumer market is the CuBox family of mini-computers.
-The first of which was announced in December 2011, followed by the development of the CuBox-i series, announced in November 2013.
-The most recent addition to the CuBox line has been the CuBoxTV (announced in December 2014), which has been marketed primarily for the home entertainment market.
-A further primary product developed by SolidRun is the Hummingboard, an uncased single-board computer, marketed to developers as an integrated processing component.
+The company's early product development included the CuBox family of compact computers, with the first CuBox announced in 2011.
+The product line was later expanded with the CuBox-i series and other compact computing platforms targeting embedded and consumer applications.
+SolidRun also introduced the HummingBoard family, a modular single-board computer platform designed to host SolidRun System-on-Modules (SoMs) and provide a flexible development platform for embedded applications.

-SolidRun develops all of its products using Open-source software (such as Linux and OpenELEC), identifying itself as a member of the OSS community and a promoter of Open-source software platforms.
+Over time, SolidRun expanded its product portfolio to include System-on-Modules (SoMs), carrier boards, single-board computers, networking platforms, and industrial computing solutions.
+Product families include HummingBoard, ClearFog, HoneyComb, CuBox, and other embedded platforms supporting processor architectures from multiple semiconductor vendors, including NXP, Marvell, Renesas, AMD, and others.

-The products developed by SolidRun are classed into a number of families, based upon the processor maker.
-Each family offers a range of mini-computers, SOM's & and networking solutions - currently divided into NXP's i.MX 6, i.MX 8 and LX2160A processor families, Marvell Armada and Octeon families, and Texas Instruments Sitara family.
-Every processing family offering different advantages with different application capacities.
+SolidRun develops and supports its products using open-source software technologies, including Linux-based operating systems and open-source development tools, and participates in the open-source hardware and software communities.